abdessamad-el/Othello/README.md

 ## Features

-- **Game Setup:** Create or join a game session using the provided menu.
+- **Game Setup:** Create, join, or find a game session using the in-app menu.
+- **Matchmaking Queue:** Use the *Find Match* option to enter the queue, automatically pair with another player, and receive an assigned color via WebSocket updates.
 - **Valid Moves Highlighting:** The frontend calls a backend endpoint to fetch and highlight valid moves.
 - **Turn Management:** The backend automatically passes the turn when no valid moves exist.
 - **Websockets & State Updates:** The server and client communicate via Websockets for updated game state for multiplayer scenarios.